 K+S Potash Canada (KSPC) is a K+S Group company with headquarters in Saskatoon, Saskatchewan; a solution potash mine and production facility located near Moose Jaw, Saskatchewan; and a world-class potash handling and storage facility operated in partnership with Pacific Coast Terminals in Port Moody, British Columbia.

 Bethune mine, formerly known as the Legacy Project, is the first new potash mine in Saskatchewan in nearly fifty years.
-KSPC celebrated the Grand Opening of Bethune in May 2017 and projects it will reach a production capacity of 2 million tonnes by the end of 2017.
+KSPC celebrated the Grand Opening of Bethune in May 2017.
 The Bethune mine has created new job opportunities for Saskatchewan workers and new business opportunities for Saskatchewan companies supplying goods and services to this major economic development.

 All sales and distribution of the potash produced at the Bethune mine will be carried out through the K+S Group’s experienced and well-established global distribution structures.

 Our core values guide how we achieve our vision and mission, which guide what we do as a company and why we do it.

 Developing and operating our Canadian potash business in a sustainable manner

 We are like a family, and are committed to creating a positive, supportive and healthy workplace.
 We value ideas, creativity, and hard work with fun.
 We act with respect, fairness and trust.

 We are all leaders.
 We demonstrate good leadership by being honest and transparent.
 We trust and respect one another and are accountable not only to ourselves, but everyone we work with.
 Leading with integrity is the motivation behind all of our actions, big or small.

 We are part of a team that is integrated, inclusive, communicates effectively, gives feedback and acts courageously.
 We recognize each other’s achievements and share in our success.
 We are proud to identify as part of this diverse team.